Donate & Volunteer to help

 For more information about service opportunities during COVID-19, visit Serve Washington.

 Donate blood and plasma

 There's a vital need for blood and plasma donors right now.
-Visit Bloodworks in the Puget Sound region, Vitalant in the eastern Washington region, and American Red Cross Blood Services and your local blood bank elsewhere to donate blood.
+Use your favorite search engine to find a local blood bank near you.
 Visit the Plasma Protein Therapeutics Association to find a plasma donor center in your area.

 Support food banks

 Gov. Jay Inslee joined key nonprofits and local philanthropies to launch a coordinated, statewide food relief fund that will help reach those in need in every corner of Washington.

 The relief effort, called WA Food Fund, is being managed by Philanthropy Northwest, a network of philanthropic organizations committed to helping communities across the Northwest.
 The effort will combine business and philanthropic dollars with individual fundraising to have the most effect.

 To donate, visit the WA Food Fund site.